jrruethe/myretail/README.md

 - Update
 - Delete

+It is designed to be easy to add or swap API endpoints to aggregate additional data or utilize different sources.

 ### Product-Name / Product-Price

 These services provide a way to retrieve a product name or price by its product ID number.
 Each service is responsible for it's one thing.